 At a Glance

 On July 1, 2018, the court ruled against COC and CCR, allowing DHS to keep secret the document referred to as the "Race Paper."
-On August 8, 2018, parties agreed to end the case and are currently negotiating attorneys' fees.
+On April 11, 2019, the parties came to a settlement on all aspects of the case including attorneys' fees.

 Avi Cover, Case Western University